FeelsDEX/feels/sdk/README.md

 # Feels Protocol SDK

-The Feels SDK provides a convenient interface for interacting with the Feels thermodynamic AMM protocol on Solana.
+The Feels SDK provides a convenient interface for interacting with the Feels concentrated liquidity AMM protocol on Solana.

 ## Features